 What Are Caffeine’s Effects on the Brain?

 Caffeine stimulates activity in the brain and nervous system.
 It enhances the circulation of essential chemicals, including adrenaline and cortisol.
 Caffeine also quickly releases feel-good hormones, including dopamine, serotonin, norepinephrine, and GABA, all of which can help with depressive symptoms.
-That said, caffeine is quickly absorbed in the body, with 99% of it being absorbed within just 45 minutes of ingestion.6
+That said, caffeine is quickly absorbed in the body, with 99% of it being absorbed within just 45 minutes of ingestion.8

-Possible Negative Effects Of Caffeine On Depression
+Possible Risks of Caffeine On Depression

 - Sleep problems: Caffeine promotes wakefulness, but drinking too much or drinking too close to bedtime may interrupt sleep cycles and issues falling asleep.